Philip Agee: Allegations of links to foreign intelligence

-To the end of his life, Philip Agee consistently and categorically denied ever having worked for any intelligence service after leaving the CIA.
-He maintained that his motives were purely altruistic.
-In support of this he adduces the relentless persecution he endured from the CIA, as it and the U.S. State department revoked his passport and succeeded in having him deported from several Western European countries, one after the other, until he finally found refuge in Cuba.
+To the end of his life, Agee consistently and categorically denied ever having worked for any foreign intelligence service after leaving the CIA.
+He said he was motivated by conscience and not by pursuit of personal gain.
+In support of this, he adduces the relentless persecution he endured from the CIA, as it and the U.S. State Department revoked his passport and succeeded in having him deported from several Western European countries, one after the other, until he finally found refuge in Cuba.

-Memoir
+Inside the Company: CIA Diary

+Agee's memoir of his time in the CIA was titled Inside the Company: CIA Diary.
 Because of legal problems in the United States, Inside the Company was first published in 1975 in Britain, while Agee was living in London.
+The book was delayed for six months before being published in the U.S.; it was an immediate bestseller, eventually translated into 20 languages.
+He became an internationally known whistle-blower and a hero of the left.

 In a Playboy magazine interview after the book's publication, Agee said: "Millions of people all over the world had been killed or at least had their lives destroyed by the CIA ...
 I couldn't just sit by and do nothing."

-Agee said that "Representatives of the Communist Party of Cuba also gave me important encouragement at a time when I doubted that I would be able to find the additional information I needed."
+In the book's "Acknowledgments", he wrote: "Representatives of the Communist Party of Cuba also gave me important encouragement at a time when I doubted that I would be able to find the additional information I needed."

 The London Evening News called Inside the Company: CIA Diary "a frightening picture of corruption, pressure, assassination and conspiracy".
 The Economist called the book "inescapable reading".
 Miles Copeland, Jr., a former CIA station chief in Cairo, said the book was "as complete an account of spy work as is likely to be published anywhere" and it is "an authentic account of how an ordinary American or British 'case officer' operates ...
 All of it ... is presented with deadly accuracy."

-The book was delayed for six months before being published in the United States; it became an immediate best seller.
+The book describes how U.S. embassies in Latin America worked with right-wing death squads, and funded anti-communist student and labour movement fronts, pro-U.S. political parties and individuals.

-Inside the Company identified 250 alleged CIA officers and agents.
+Inside the Company identified 250 purported CIA officers and agents.
 The list of officers and agents, all personally known to Agee, appears in an appendix to the book.
 While written as a diary, the book actually reconstructs events based on Agee's memory and his subsequent research.

-Agee describes his first overseas assignment in 1960 to Ecuador, where his primary mission had the aim of forcing a diplomatic break between Ecuador and Cuba.
-He writes that the technique he used included bribery, intimidation, bugging, and forgery.
+Agee describes his first overseas assignment for the CIA in 1960 to Ecuador, where his primary mission was to force a diplomatic break between Ecuador and Cuba.
+He writes that the techniques he used included bribery, intimidation, bugging, and forgery.
 Agee spent four years in Ecuador penetrating Ecuadorian politics.
 He states that his actions subverted and destroyed the political fabric of Ecuador.